SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 The extra scope in the above test code allows this 'generator' variable to shadow the variable that already exists from a previous testcode block.

-Protocol extensions can add implementations to conforming types, but can't make a protocol extend or inherit from another protocol.
+Protocol extensions can add implementations to conforming types but can't make a protocol extend or inherit from another protocol.
 Protocol inheritance is always specified in the protocol declaration itself.